 A person who has purchased land with Acequia water rights shall report such transaction promptly to the Secretary for recording in the Acequia's records.
-Delinquencies, if any, are due from the past owner unless the new owner has are amended.
+Delinquencies, if any, are due from the past owner unless the new owner has agreed to pay them, and shall be paid before the new owner is entitled to the use of the Acequia.